This multi-year research programme provides a body of evidence and insights into institutional changes and their impact on economic development.

 Further, conceptual vagueness has made it difficult to build a body of evidence that synthesises findings.
 Finally, the lack of integration between different research disciplines has resulted in the emergence of fragmented knowledge, duplications, and limited triangulation of results.

-This project has been established to address these knowledge gaps, help shift the research angle towards the impact of institutional changes and provide a detailed conceptual framework to approach further analysis in the area.
+The programme’s research and policy engagement activity addressed these knowledge gaps, helped shift the research angle towards the impact of institutional changes, and provided a detailed conceptual framework to approach further analysis in the area.

-Our team of experts is supporting the delivery of a five year research programme that brings together a world-leading group of academics, under the intellectual leadership of François Bourguignon (Paris School of Economics) and Jean-Philippe Platteau (CRED).
+Our team of experts supported the delivery of a seven-year research programme that brought together a world-leading group of academics, under the intellectual leadership of François Bourguignon (Paris School of Economics) and Jean-Philippe Platteau (CRED).

-Ensuring the policy value of findings is a key focus of the programme.
-We will work closely with policymakers at every stage – from framing the research questions through to dissemination of final outputs.
-We will also coordinate with existing research initiatives – such as WIDER’s ‘Gender and Development’ research programme – to help maximise the impact of our collective findings.
+Ensuring the policy value of findings was a key focus of the programme.
+We worked closely with policymakers at every stage – from framing the research questions through to dissemination of final outputs.
+We also coordinated with existing research initiatives where appropriate to help maximise the impact of our collective findings.

-Our approach is guided by the principle of ‘pluridisciplinarity’: we will select disciplinary approaches that are relevant to each research question, rather than applying a standard set of disciplinary lenses to every problem.
-Alongside economists, our research will benefit from the input of political scientists, legal scholars and historians, ensuring more comprehensive analysis and greater policy relevance.
+Our approach was guided by the principle of ‘pluridisciplinarity’: we adopted disciplinary approaches that are relevant to each research question, rather than applying a standard set of disciplinary lenses to every problem.
+Alongside economists, our research benefitted from the input of political scientists, legal scholars and historians, ensuring more comprehensive analysis and greater policy relevance.

-- Path-finding papers that take stock of existing evidence on specific issues and identifying gaps for further investigation resulting in the publication of ‘Handbook of Economic Development and Institutions’;
+- Path-finding papers taking stock of existing evidence on specific issues and identifying gaps for further investigation resulting in the publication of ‘Handbook of Economic Development and Institutions’;

-- A new institutional diagnostic that builds on Hausmann, Rodrik, and Velasco’s growth diagnostic;
+- A new institutional diagnostic building on Hausmann, Rodrik, and Velasco’s growth diagnostic;

-- Coordinated Randomised Control Trials (RCTs) that seek to provide robust evidence on the effectiveness of different levers for institutional change; and
+- Randomised Control Trials seeking to provide robust evidence on the effectiveness of different levers for institutional change; and

 - Case studies that examine the interactions between institutions.

-The research conducted by our team will help promote a deeper understanding of the key processes that influence economic growth across the globe – and the role of institutional change in shaping these processes.
+The research conducted by our team helped to promote a deeper understanding of the key processes that influence economic growth across the globe – and the role of institutional change in shaping these processes.

-By focusing on the practical questions that matter to policymakers, our work will help support evidence-based decision making that can underpin real change at both the national and international level.
+By focusing on the practical questions that matter to policymakers, our work helped support evidence-based decision making that underpinned real change at both the national and international levels.